Chart Color Schemes

 Yarra Glen is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Yarra Glen, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Yarra Glen stood at 39.1%, with the rest of dwellings either mortgaged (48.4%) or rented (12.5%).
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while median weekly rent was $380, compared to Melbourne metro's $2,000 and $390 respectively.
+Yarra Glen's dwelling structures, as per the latest Census, consisted of 92.5% houses and 7.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Yarra Glen stood at 39.1%, with mortgaged dwellings at 48.4% and rented ones at 12.5%.
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $380 compared to Melbourne metro's $390.
 Nationally, Yarra Glen's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing